Dylan2211/FED_S10267935B_DylanWongYewKoi_Assg01/README.md

 Detailed Ryo Yamada : https://www.pinterest.com/pin/19281104650122699/

 Instructions:
+Download all files and use vs code
-Use Live server in Vs Code ( or download if not installed) Press Go Live while on index.html
+Use Live server in Vs Code ( or download if not installed) Press Go Live while on index.html go live on Chrome